ibexa/documentation-developer/docs/administration/back_office/back_office_tabs/create_dashboard_tab.md

 [[= include_file('code_samples/back_office/dashboard/article_tab/src/Tab/Dashboard/Everyone/EveryoneArticleTab.php') =]]
 ```

-This tab searches for content with content type "Article" (lines 57-60)
-and renders the results using the built-in `all_content.html.twig` template,
-which ensures the tab looks the same as the existing tabs (lines 71-73).
+This tab searches for content with content type "Article" (lines 57-60) and renders the results using the built-in `all_content.html.twig` template, which ensures the tab looks the same as the existing tabs (lines 71-73).

-The tab also implements OrderedTabInterface (line 17),
-which enables you to define the order in which the tab is displayed on the dashboard page.
+The tab also implements OrderedTabInterface (line 17), which enables you to define the order in which the tab is displayed on the dashboard page.
-This is done using the `getOrder()` method (line 45).
+It's done using the `getOrder()` method (line 45).

 Register this tab as a service: